Dyab Abou Jahjah official website

 By Dyab Abou Jahjah

-Why are Muslims so violent? why do we feel that the most violence is committed in the name of Islam?
-Is Islam the victim of bad PR and a continuous smear campaign? or does the truth lie in the middle?
-Questions that many of us are confronted with on daily basis.
-And they are worth an answer.
+Why are Muslims so violent?
+Why does it seem that most acts of violence are committed in the name of Islam?
+Is Islam merely the victim of bad PR and a continuous smear campaign?
+Or is the truth somewhere in the middle?

-Let me start by saying that questions on human condition are rarely guided by the pure pursuit of truth.
-All questions we ask are rooted in our image of the world, our experiences, our emotions, and our views.
+Let me start by saying that questions about human nature are rarely driven by a pure pursuit of truth.
+Every question we ask is shaped by our worldview, our experiences, our emotions, and our biases.

-Some Muslims are violent, that is a fact.
-Not just extreme cases of fascist movements like ISIL and other salafi-jihadi groups.
-Also normal Muslims can be violent.
-They can be violent husbands, violent fathers, violent cops, violent rulers, violent football players, etc... but so can Christians and atheists, and Jews and Buddhists.
-So the question is not whether Muslims can be violent or not, because all humans and all animals, and nature itself can be violent.
+Some Muslims are violent—that is a fact.
+And not just the extreme cases of fascist movements like ISIL and other Salafi-Jihadi groups.
+Ordinary Muslims can be violent too—violent husbands, violent fathers, violent police officers, violent rulers, violent football players, and so on.
+But the same can be said for Christians, atheists, Jews, Buddhists, and every other group of people.
+The real question is not whether Muslims can be violent, because violence is a universal human trait.
+Animals are violent.
+Nature itself is violent.

-The question is two fold: Are Muslims more violent than other people? and if they are, are they like that because they are Muslims?
+The real question is twofold: Are Muslims more violent than other people?
+And if they are, is that because they are Muslim?

-First of all, we must only compare the comparable.
-We can compare Muslims and Christians, because these are two religious communities, but we cannot compare Muslims and Americans for instance.
-Because one category is a religious community and the other is a nation, a people.
-Above all, some Americans are Muslims, as a matter of fact, millions of Americans are.
+Comparing the ComparableTo answer this, we must compare like with like.
+We can compare Muslims and Christians, because both are religious communities.
+But we cannot compare Muslims to, say, Americans—because one category is a religious identity, while the other is a national identity.
+More importantly, millions of Americans are Muslim.

 Picture